thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### Data structure of the db

 ## TODO :
+    * actually the picking method should be : sort by highest K factor, pick the top one, pick 10 at random, and do the 10 comparisons without repicking, it should lower intellectual cost as you always know one of the card.
+    * use xlsx to store all the information as separate sheet in a single file, one sheet for the entries and one sheet for the global statistics
+    * add a shortcut to "update" an entry, that would disable the current entry, clone its data to a new entry that will need to be sorted again.
+Useful for when you have multistep entries.
+    * adding a way to export and import as spreadsheet is a good way to allow the user to interact with it, might be better than json in the end
+    * mention somewhere the link with eisenhower matrixes
     * should rather use docstrings, cf https://www.python.org/dev/peps/pep-0257/
     * use matplotlib.pyplot instead of the werird things for the graph you used before
     * use pyenv to figure out the environnement needed to run litoy, then specify it in the readme